timkelty/craft-dev/README.md

 ### `Languages & Frameworks -> JavaScript -> Libraries`

-- Add an entry and include the root of each of your _additional_ project roots (i.e. composer packages).
+- Add an entry and include the `src` directory of each of your _additional_ project roots (i.e. composer packages).
+Selecting the `src` directory prevents PhpStorm from indexing the vendor directory and contaminating PHP definitions.

 ![javascript-libraries.png](storage/docs/javascript-libraries.png)